Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 How do you make learning math fun for students?

-I am a storyteller to the core.
+I am a story teller to the core.
 Connecting difficult math topics to stories, real world or otherwise, can help make learning math more fun and memorable.

 Education:

-Bachelor of Business Administration
+Bachelors of Business Administration

 Years of experience teaching math: